 Finally, we have the story of Esther and Haman.
 This was an involuntary covering of the face.
 The story is found in Esther 7.

 Just as the king returned from the palace garden to the banquet hall, Haman was falling on the couch where Esther was reclining.

 The king exclaimed, “Will he even molest the queen while she is with me in the house?”

 The servants recognized from the king’s words that Haman was a dead man.
 They covered his face as if he was already a corpse.
-Of all the Bible stories about wearing masks that we have seen, this is the only that was forced on someone.
+Of all the Bible stories about wearing masks we have seen, this is the only one forced on someone.
 It was a sign of his impending doom and death.
 I am almost hesitant to comment on that…

-While the sexual revolution may not have been the beginning of our downfall, it was certainly a major boost on the downward spiral that has led us here.
-It has been said that no culture which embraces sexual previsions lasts more than three generations.
+While the sexual revolution may not have been the beginning of our downfall, it undoubtedly boosted the downward spiral that has led us here.
+It has been said that no culture which embraces sexual prevision lasts more than three generations.
 The definition of a “generation” can vary, but we are definitely in the second generation and may be fast approaching the third.
 We may be living in the period that will become known as the Fall of Western Civilization.
-The forcible lockdowns and the required wearing of masks which do little, if anything, to prevent coronavirus spreading may, at least, be symbolic of the beginning of the end.
-As I have said elsewhere, we are either going to have a “Great Awakening” with repentance, large numbers of people turning to Jesus and then restoration OR a “French Revolution” with its horrors and bloodshed.
+The forcible lockdowns and the required wearing of masks, which do little, if anything, to prevent coronavirus spreading, may, at least, be symbolic of the beginning of the end.
+As I have said elsewhere, we will either have a “Great Awakening” with repentance, large numbers of people turning to Jesus and then restoration OR a “French Revolution” with its horrors and bloodshed.
 We choose which path we take…

 “Anyone with such a defiling disease must wear torn clothes, let their hair be unkempt, cover the lower part of their face and cry out, ‘Unclean!
 Unclean!’
 As long as they have the disease they remain unclean.
 They must live alone; they must live outside the camp.
 Lev.
 13:45-46